Pamela Alexandra Stuns In Tiny Black Dress That Leaves Little Of Her Curves To The Imagination

 Pamela Alexandra took to popular social media site Instagram on Wednesday to delight her 3.2 million followers with yet another racy snap.

 In the first photo of the two-part post, the Instagram model poses in what appears to be a hotel lobby.
 She wears a mini black dress covered in sequins that features a plunging neckline, putting her busty chest on display.
 The ultra-tight dress includes dangling strings of sequins around the skirt and sheer material covering her upper arms.
-The 31-year-old poses with her side turned towards the camera, giving fans the perfect view of her ample backside and enviable curves.
+The 31-year-old poses with her side turned toward the camera, giving fans the perfect view of her ample backside and enviable curves.

 The model completed the look with long, white-painted fingernails and her normally thick, curly hair flat-ironed and parted down the middle.
 She let her long hair flow over her chest and down her back.
 Pamela also made up her face with thick black mascara and eyeliner, dark matte lipstick, and a touch of blush on her cheeks.
 She accessorized with a silver pendant necklace.